Early Life and Education of Tucker Carlson: A Complete Timeline

 2006: End of Bow Tie Habit

-In 2008, Tucker Carlson was reportedly floated as a potential candidate for the Libertarian nomination in the presidential election.
+In 2008, Tucker Carlson was reportedly considered for the Libertarian nomination and spoke at Ron Paul's Rally for the Republic convention.

-After saying on Fox News in 2010 that Michael Vick "should have been executed" for dog fighting, Tucker Carlson stated that he is "not comfortable with the death penalty under any circumstances".
+In 2010, after saying Michael Vick "should have been executed" for dog fighting, Tucker Carlson stated that he is "not comfortable with the death penalty under any circumstances".

 Loading Video...

-In 2013, Tucker Carlson expressed his complicated relationship with the Episcopal Church, citing his opposition to the church's support for same-sex marriage and abortion rights, but stated that he stays in the Church because he loves the liturgy and likes the people.
+In 2013, Tucker Carlson stated that he despises the Episcopal Church in a lot of ways, citing his opposition to the church's support for same-sex marriage and abortion rights.

 In 2015, Tucker Carlson said Australian gun laws were "insane" and "childish".

-In 2017, Tucker Carlson explained that his registration as a Democrat was to vote in mayoral primaries, despite disliking the Democratic Party.
+In 2017, Tucker Carlson explained that he registered as a Democrat to vote in mayoral primaries in Washington, D.C., despite disliking the party.

-In 2017, Tucker Carlson sold his house in Kent, Washington, D.C., and purchased another nearby.
+In 2017, Tucker Carlson sold his home in Kent, Washington D.C., and purchased another nearby.

-March 2018: Carlson Criticized Trump's Comments Supporting Gun Control
+March 2018: Criticism of Trump's Gun Control Comments

 In March 2018, Tucker Carlson criticized Donald Trump for comments supporting gun control after the Stoneman Douglas High School shooting.

-In late 2018, protestors gathered in front of Tucker Carlson's home.
+In late 2018, protesters gathered in front of Tucker Carlson's home.

-In 2019 Tucker Carlson stated that he owns an AR-15 style rifle and said "all my guns are working-class guns".
+In a 2019 interview, Tucker Carlson said he owns an AR-15 style rifle and said "all my guns are working-class guns".

 In January 2020, Tucker Carlson criticized the assassination of Qasem Soleimani, which was ordered by Donald Trump.